mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

 ## Using GPT-4 for Augmented Software Development

 GPT-4 uses a natural language interface for its API calls.
-It also uses what’s called a `system` role for telling it the identity to assume when answering questions.
+It also uses what’s called a `system` role for telling the language model the identity to assume when answering questions.

 The `system` query is a place for you to tell the language model how you’d like your responses made.
 Here you can suggest things like “respond using only code”, or “respond as an experienced frontend developer”.

+According to Andrej Karpathy in his new [Microsoft Build talk](https://build.microsoft.com/en-US/sessions/db3f4859-cd30-4445-a0cd-553c3304f8e2), we need to ensure that we tell our language model to assume the identity of an expert, because it's been trained on data from non-experts, and can't really know that expert level answers are what we want unless we tell it.

 A minimal program to query GPT-4 using OpenAI’s API looks like the following (you’ll need API access to GPT-4, which is still in beta):